-Class Hours: 3 Laboratory CR/NC.
 Prerequisite: MUS 17B or teacher evaluation.

-Music 17C is the elementary level of guitar instruction covering folk and classical style.
+Music 17C is the intermediate level of guitar instruction covering folk and classical style.
 For advanced technique, more complex chords, strokes, and etudes will be studied.
 Guitar related harmony for chord construction will also be taught.
 Famous compositions of the master guitar composers will be studied at the intermediate level.
 (AA, CSU, UC)